News from our work

 March 2021

-Sendea Uganda and DonBosco start training program
+Sendea Uganda and DonBosco launch training program for solar freelancers in Uganda

-In Uganda, many solar installations are carried out by freelancers, who often have little knowledge of solar technology.
+In Uganda, many solar installations are carried out by freelancers who often have little knowledge of solar technology.
 The new freelancer program of Sendea and DonBosco wants to change that.
 For this purpose, a two-week basic training course is offered within the framework of the Sendea Academy, especially for freelancers.

 More (in English) …